 Don’t see what’s on your mind?
 Send us an email with your question.

-Mennonite Central Committee (MCC) is an Anabaptist, global non-profit organization that strives to share God’s love and compassion for all by responding to urgent needs around the world and working for peace and justice.
+Mennonite Central Committee (MCC) is an Anabaptist Christian ministry.
+We are an international charity that shares God’s love and compassion for all by responding to urgent needs around the world and working for peace and justice.
 In all our programs, MCC is committed to meeting the needs of our local partners and churches as their needs guide our priorities.

 Before opening our first shop, MCC shipped secondhand clothes to partners all over the world.
 With rising shipping costs, leadership determined that money would be better spent buying items locally at a fraction of the cost.

-MCC works in 45 countries in Africa, Asia, Europe, the Middle East, Latin America and the Caribbean as well as in Canada and the U.S. They are partnered with 393 local organizations and have 1,108 workers who are helping people in need through 508 projects.
+MCC works in 45 countries in Africa, Asia, Europe, the Middle East, Latin America and the Caribbean as well as in Canada and the U.S. We are partnered with local organizations and have workers who are helping people in need.

 MCC’s impact is global, and it’s also very local.
 We’re walking alongside people in Canada and the U.S. to help build healthy communities, families and relationships through a variety of programs.
 For more information on projects MCC is supporting in your state, please visit mcc.org/what-we-do/where-we-work or contact your local MCC office.

-Shopping at your local MCC Thrift shop saves you money on things you need and on things you want.
+Shopping at your local MCC Thrift shop saves you money on items you need and on treasures you want.
 It’s also a great way to be kind to our planet by giving new life to gently used items.
 We invite you to go treasure hunting today!